Toyota Camry (XV20): North America

 In the United States, the Camry SE was dropped and the base model was renamed the CE for the 1997 model year.
 Both the LE and the XLE trims were carried over from the previous generation.
 All trim levels were available with either the 2.2-liter inline-four or the 3.0-liter V6 engine.
-The LE-based Gallery Edition and Collector Edition were new for 2001 model year.
+Manual transmission was initially only available on the V6 CE model.
+Toyota Racing Development (TRD) offered a supercharger kit for the V6 models, raising power to 247 hp and 242 lbft of torque.

+The Camry had a mild refresh in August 1999 for the 2000 model year, noticeably with restyled headlights, grille, wider side moldings, and bigger tail-lights.
+The CE with V6 engine was discontinued.
+Manual transmission was only offered for the CE and V6 LE.

 Some of this generation Camry sold in the US were produced at TMMK as well as at the Tsutsumi plant in Japan.
 A Camry manufactured in Japan is denoted with a VIN starting with "JT2"; US-made models are denoted with a VIN starting with "4T1".

-Manual transmissions were only available on the CE and LE V6 models.
-Toyota Racing Development (TRD) offered a supercharger kit for the V6 models, raising power to 247 hp and 242 lbft of torque.

-The Camry had a mild refresh in August 1999 for the 2000 model year.

-A coupe was added in 1998 for the 1999 model year, and then a convertible form in 1999 for the 2000 model year.
+A coupe was added in 1998 for the 1999 model year and then a convertible in 1999 for the 2000 model year.
 In contrast to the coupe from the third-generation Camrys, the new two-door cars were given a separate nameplate Toyota Camry Solara, or simply Solara.
 They were also a significant styling departure from the sedan.
 The Solara was available in SE and SLE trims, corresponding roughly to the sedan's LE and XLE trims.

 Toyota, in 1999, offered a four-cylinder, non-hybrid CNG-powered XV20 Camry in California to fleet customers.

+The LE-based Gallery Edition and Collector Edition were new for 2001 model year.

 The Camry V6 was again on Car and Driver magazine's Ten Best list for 1997.

 The Insurance Institute for Highway Safety gave the Camry a "Good" overall score in their frontal offset crash test.
 Front seat-mounted side torso airbags were optional beginning on 1999 models.